TheDreamLabUK/website/workshop-builder/docs/02_installation_setup.md

 ## Installation and Setup (Docker - Recommended)

 Running Workshop Builder inside a Docker container is the recommended method for security, consistency, and ease of setup.
-This leverages the `ghcr.io/openai/codex-universal` base image with enterprise-level security enhancements.
+This leverages a standard Python base image with enterprise-level security enhancements.

 ```mermaid
 graph TB